CNP-CIIMAR/FAALPred/utilities/README.md

       ```bash
       python -m ete3 ncbiupdate
       ```

-# usage:
+# Usage:
-  description: >
+  Description: >
     The script processes a tab-separated input file containing NCBI assembly IDs, retrieves taxonomic lineages, fetches additional metadata from the BioSample database, and outputs enriched data files.
 An additional filtered output file includes only assemblies with specific biome distributions and geographic coordinates.

-  command:
+  Command:
     ```bash
     python3 script.py <input_file_with_assembly_ids> <output_file>
     ```

-  arguments:
+  Arguments:
     - `<input_file_with_assembly_ids>`:
-        description: "Path to the input TSV file containing assembly IDs.
+        Description: "Path to the input TSV file containing assembly IDs.
 The file should have a header and assembly IDs in the first column."
-        example: "data/assembly_ids.tsv"
+        Example: "data/assembly_ids.tsv"
     - `<output_file>`:
-        description: "Path to the output TSV file where enriched assembly data will be saved."
+        Description: "Path to the output TSV file where enriched assembly data will be saved."
-        example: "results/enriched_assemblies.tsv"
+        Example: "results/enriched_assemblies.tsv"

-  example:
+  Example:
     ```bash
     python3 script.py data/assembly_ids.tsv results/enriched_assemblies.tsv
     ```

-  arguments_details:
+  Arguments Details:
     input_file_with_assembly_ids:
       - Ensure the input file is a TSV with a header row.
       - Assembly IDs should be listed in the first column.